johnzanussi/astro-mdx-code-blocks/README.md

 | lang | `String` | Yes | The language detected from the fenced code block. |
 | filename | `String` | Optional | If a `// filename.ts` is provided at the top of the code block it will be removed and sent in in the `filename` prop. |

-In addition you can export the following type definition from the integration.
+In addition, you can export the following type definition from the integration.

 ```ts
 type CodeBlockProps = {